-Money Market Funds: Valued at the net asset value of shares held by the Organization at year-end.
-Mutual Funds: Valued at the net asset value of shares held by the Organization at year-end.
-Fixed Income Funds: Includes asset backed securities and corporate bonds valued on the basis of evaluated prices provided by independent pricing services when such prices are believed to reflect the fair market value of such securities.
+Money Market Funds: Valued at the net asset value of shares held by the

+Organization at year-end.

+Mutual Funds: Valued at the net asset value of shares held by the valued on the basis of evaluated prices provided by independent pricing services when such prices are believed to reflect the fair market value of such securities.
 Such prices may be determined by taking into account benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers and reference data.